FCC/ACEDirect/CHECKLISTS.md

 ### Sample Installation

-Here is a sample installation example for the `v3.2.0` release:
+Here is a sample installation example for the `v3.2.0` release on the `nodeace` server:

 ```
 $  # installing ACE Direct...
-$  # It is recommended to install Redis, NGINX, MongoDB, and the Node servers on one EC2 instance
+$  # It is recommended to install Redis, NGINX, MongoDB, and the Node servers on the nodeace server
-$  cd /home/ec2-user  # your installation folder
+$  cd /home/acedirect  # your installation folder
 $  git clone https://github.com/mitrefccace/autoinstall.git
-$  python autoinstall/installer.py -s 'https://github.com/mitrefccace' -b 'v3.2.0' -u '/home/ec2-user'
+$  python autoinstall/installer.py -s 'https://github.com/mitrefccace' -b 'v3.2.0' -u '/home/acedirect'
 Do you want to install Redis? (y/n): y
 ...
 Do you want to install Nginx? (y/n): y